sil3ntc/mtdmm/mtdmm.md

 #### Assumptions

 This document assumes that the remotes you want to mount have already been setup with `rclone config` and you are able to get an output from `rclone lsd remotename:`.
-Where I use `remotename` this is the name of the remote you set up in rclone.
+Where I use `remotename`, this is the name of the remote you set up in rclone.
 Use some common sense.
 This is **NOT** a copy & paste guide.
 I did this on an Ubuntu box, with the latest version of rclone.
 In these examples I have specified the user:group as `youruser` and `yourgroup` in a few places.
 If you're using a different user and group, make sure to edit those to suit the setup.
+I use it on [cloudbox](https://cloudbox.works), but not as an upload location.
+That's a whole other can of worms.

 #### Service File Templates